darindf/PsychoPhysioCollector/README.md

 As by the License this is free software released by Simon Bogutzky.
 The authors (Simon Bogutzky and Jan Christoph Schrader) welcome external contributors to freely use this software.

 ## Acknowledgement
-This work is part of the Flow-Maschinen-Project ("Flow-Maschinen: Körperbewegung und Klang") at the University of Applied Sciences Bremen and funded by the BMBF (Förderkennzeichen: 03FH084PX2)
+This work is part of the research project Flow-Machines ("Flow-Machines: Body Movement and Sound", 2012-2015) at the University of Applied Sciences Bremen and funded by German Federal Ministry of Education and Research (BMBF; Förderkennzeichen: 03FH084PX2)